danyeric123/Django-Portfolio-Blog/README.md

 ## Motivation
 I wanted to delve deep into Django and learn it's inner workings.
 I was familiar with Flask and wanted to see what Django had to offer.
 I learned a lot from [RealPython](https://realpython.com/), which had invaluable information, and, of course, the documentation for Django is phenomenonal.

+## Stretch Goals
+1. Expand the login to allow multiple users to write blog posts
+2. Move the database from sqlite to PostgreSQL